-4.2 INSTRUCTIONAL AND NON-INSTRUCTIONAL EMPLOYEES CATEGORIES OF VIUFA POSITIONS
+4.2 CATEGORIES OF VIUFA POSITIONS

-- 4.2.1 Instructional Positions - 4.2.1.1 The primary responsibilities of the Professor/ Instructor instructional faculty are to prepare and to teach courses and programs within his/her their area of competence, and to tutor, advise and evaluate students.
+- 4.2.1 Instructional Positions - 4.2.1.1 The primary responsibilities of instructional faculty are to prepare and teach courses and programs within their area of competence, and to tutor, advise and evaluate students.
 Responsibilities of Professors and LTC Instructors include service and scholarly activity. - 4.2.1.2 Salaries for Regular Instructional positions and LTC Instructors are determined by Articles 11.4.1 and Appendix C. Temporary Instructional positions are paid based on Article 11.1.4.2. - 4.2.2 Non-Instructional Positions

 Non-Instructional Faculty are those faculty members whose primary responsibility lies specifically in an area other than direct instruction.
-Included in this group are the Librarians, Counsellors, Advisors and Technicians.
-Non-instructional positions are either classified as Instructional Support Positions (Article 4.2.2.1), Academic Experience Positions (Article 4.2.2.2), Technology Support Positions (Article 4.2.2.4).
+Non-instructional positions are either classified as Instructional Support Positions (Article 4.2.2.1), Academic Experience Positions (Article 4.2.2.2), Technology Support Positions (Article 4.2.2.3) or University Experience Support Positions (Article 4.2.2.4).